testpatchesorg/qubership-workflow-hub/README.md

 ## Python Project Release Workflow

-Python project release workflow is used to make a Github release and publish released artifacts into PyPi.
+Python project release workflow is used to make a GitHub release and publish released artifacts into PyPi.

 ---